 You can eat this type of cheese cooked or raw.
 If you are pregnant, make sure it is pasteurised.

 To summarise, mozzarella cheese originates from Italy, and it’s traditionally made from the Italian Mediterranean buffalo breed.
-However, modern cheese is made mostly from cow’s milk, and both provide a number of health benefits like managing type 2 diabetes, strengthen the immune system and improve gut health.
+However, modern cheese is made mostly from cow’s milk, and both provide a number of health benefits like managing type 2 diabetes, strengthening the immune system and improving gut health.

 This type of cheese is one of the healthiest cheeses on the market as it contains a number of vitamins and minerals as well as probiotics.
 You can eat it raw or cooked, depending how you prefer it.

-Did you enjoy today’s post?
+Did you enjoy today’s post on the nutritional data and facts about Mozzarella cheese?
 Make sure to subscribe to our newsletter to be updated when new posts are uploaded.
 You will also receive exclusive discount and nutrition advice!